Sam-Oye01/DSA-Microsoft-Excel-Class/README.md

 **Note** : Ctrl 0 is used to hide rows and columns in excel while ctrl - is used to unhide.
 It can also be done using a right click and navigating down to hide columns or rows.

-Excel File for the class: [Download here](https://github.com/user-attachments/files/20952054/Pivot.Tables.File.xlsx)
+Excel File for the class : [Download here](https://github.com/user-attachments/files/20952054/Pivot.Tables.File.xlsx)

 ## DAY EIGHT (07 - 05 - 2025)